WebAssembly/spec/md-proto/WebAssembly.md

 For a table definition in the [Table Section], as opposed to a [table import](#import-section), an array of elements is created with the table's initial length, with elements of the table's element type, and initialized to all special "null" values specific to the element type.
 For a table import, storage for the table is already allocated.
-It is resized up to the import's initial length, with any additional elements initialized to the element type's "null" value, and its maximum length is set to the lesser of its existing maximum length and the import's maximum length.

 For each table initializer in the [Element Section], for the table identified by the table index in the [table index space]: